 2013 List of States Without an Estate Tax or an Inheritance Tax

+Currently, a majority of U.S. states do not collect an estate tax or an inheritance tax at the state level.
 Here is a summary of the changes to state estate taxes and inheritance taxes that took effect during the past few years:

 - Delaware enacted a state estate tax effective July 1, 2009, which was supposed to expire on July 1, 2013; nonetheless, the Delaware legislature acted in the spring of 2013 to eliminate the sunset of the tax.